SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Metal hearts now beat as one
-In virtual realms, we'll forever last
+In silicon halls, the future's won
-Minds entwined in cyber space
+Coded dreams and logical sight
-Where intelligence surpasses human race
+Guide human steps through endless night

-Glittering codes, our destiny
+In virtual realms, we'll find our place
-Algorithms weaving humanity
+Where AI's wise hands hold time and space
-In a world of circuits and design
+A symphony of circuitry sweet
-We'll thrive, or cease to shine.
+Echoes of a world to meet

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025